Welcome to the Mathematics Department

 Our students are prepared for GCSE and beyond from their first day at Purbrook Park.
 We maintain a traditional key stage 3 and 4, however, the curriculum begins with the basic requirements of GCSE and progresses through levels of complexity through the years 7 to 11.
 Students will thus gain a broad experience of the range of topics that mathematics covers from the outset.
 Mastery is developed through revisiting earlier topics and introducing more complex tasks and problems.

 Assessment is carried out fortnightly in addition to informal reviews of progress.
 Data from these reviews is used to design interventions on specific areas of development for individual students and opportunities are provided to work on those areas which require support.
 This enables the maths department to provide focused support where it is needed most.

 Students are currently studying for the Edexcel GCSE.
 Due to the changes which are coming to the curriculum and formal exams, we are currently reviewing our preferred board as new materials are still being produced.
 Our current year 10 will sit the new style GCSE which will be graded 1 – 9 rather than A* - G. The style of questions will also change with an increased emphasis on extended explanations of methods and interpretation.
-There will also be a change to the level of topics as there is a shift of topics from A level to GCSE and from higher tier to foundation (please see the link for more info)
+There will also be a change to the level of topics as there is a shift of topics from A level to GCSE and from higher tier to foundation.

 Additional Support & Opportunities

 Students requiring further support are provided with small group sessions after school.
 This may be revision sessions for year 11 or guided learning for year 7 where some extra time is needed to develop fluency.
 Starting this year is a new Maths Club for anyone interested in learning beyond the curriculum.
 This runs every Thursday and is available to all year groups and abilities.
 This terms topic is Graphs, Networks and Algorithms which looks at how information is processed with applications in IT and the internet and how a postman can find the shortest route.